Major in Hispanic Studies

 Requirements for the Major

-The Major in Hispanic Studies consists of 9 courses distributed as described below.
+The Major in Hispanic Studies consists of 9 course credits distributed as described below.
 Note: students may not double count courses toward a Hispanic Studies major and

 • a Spanish major